selner/job_scooper_v4/README.md

 #Jobs Scooper
-Get email alerts with links to latest jobs matching your favorite search terms from any job site or company's careers website and a .CSV file of the full set of matches.
+**Get automatic email alerts or a CSV download for all new job listings from over 70 career websites and job search aggregators  to latest jobs for your personal search terms.**

 ![Example: Job Scooper Email Notification on Mobile](http://www.bryanselner.com/www-root-wpblog/wp-content/uploads/2014/07/JobScooperResultEmailMobile-250pxw.png "Example: Job Scooper Email Notification on Mobile")